Morphisms of CohFT algebras and quantization of the Kirwan map: Introduction

 \section{Introduction}

 In order to formalize the algebraic structure of Gromov-Witten theory Kontsevich and Manin introduced a notion of {\em cohomological field theory} (CohFT), see \cite[Section IV]{man:fro}.
-The correlators of such a theory depend on the choice of cohomological classes on the moduli space of stable curves $\ol{M}_{g,n}$, and satisfy a splitting axiom for each boundary divisor of $\ol{M}_{g,n}$.
-In genus zero $\ol{M}_{0,n}$ may be viewed as the complexification of Stasheff's associahedron and the notion of CohFT is closely related to the notion of $A_\infty$-algebra.
-Dubrovin constructed from any CohFT a {\em Frobenius manifold}, which is a manifold with a family of multiplications on its tangent spaces together with some additional data.
-Later Hertling-Manin \cite{her:weak} proposed the notion of {\em $F$-manifold}, which remembers only the multiplications.
+The correlators of such a theory depend on the choice of cohomological classes on the moduli space of stable marked curves and satisfy a splitting axiom for each boundary divisor.
+In genus zero the moduli space of stable marked curves may be viewed as the complexification of Stasheff's {\em associahedron} from \cite{st:ho}, and the notion of CohFT may be related to the notion of $A_\infty$-algebra: dualizing one of the factors gives rise to a collection of multilinear maps that we call a {\em CohFT algebra}.
+The full CohFT is related to the CohFT algebra in the same way that a Frobenius algebra is related to the underlying algebra.
+Recall that Dubrovin \cite{dub:geom} constructed from any CohFT a {\em Frobenius manifold}, which is a manifold with a family of multiplications on its tangent spaces together with some additional data.

-In this paper we introduce a notion of {\em morphism} of CohFT's which is a ``closed string'' analog of a morphism of \ainfty-algebras.
-The additional data in the structure maps is the choice of cohomological classes on the {\em complexified multiplihedra} or {\em moduli of scaled curves} $\ol{M}_{n,1}(\bA)$, introduced in Ziltener \cite{zilt:phd}.
-This space was studied in Ma'u-Woodward \cite{mau:mult} where it was shown that it may be viewed as the complexification of Stasheff's multiplihedron, which appears in the definition of $A_\infty$ map.
-The splitting axiom for a morphism of CohFT's requires that for each Cartier divisor on $\ol{M}_{n,1}$ one has a splitting axiom similar to that for CohFT's themselves.
-Any morphism of CohFT's gives rise to a map of the corresponding Frobenius manifolds, whose differential at any tangent space is an algebra homomorphism.
-In the language of \cite{her:weak}, this is a {\em morphism of $F$-manifolds}.
+In this paper we introduce a notion of {\em morphism of CohFT algebras} which is a ``closed string'' analog of a morphism of \ainfty-algebras.
+The additional data in the structure maps is the choice of cohomological classes on {\em moduli space of stable scaled marked lines} introduced in Ziltener \cite{zilt:phd}.
+This space was studied in Ma'u-Woodward \cite{mau:mult} and identified with the complexification of Stasheff's multiplihedron which appears in the definition of $A_\infty$ map \cite{st:ho}.
+The splitting axiom for a morphism of CohFT algebras gives a relation on the structure maps for each divisor relation.
+Any morphism of CohFT algebras has the property that the linearization at any point is an algebra morphism in the usual sense.
+This fits in well with the language of Hertling-Manin \cite{her:weak} of {\em $F$-manifolds}.